-The Act on Prevention of Transfer of Criminal Proceeds has been amended multiple times and its functions enhanced, so that it can effectively address the ever-changing international and domestic situation surrounding money laundering and terrorist financing (ML/TF).
-Thanks to the continuous efforts of financial institutions and other specified business operators to enhance their vigilance against unlawful fund transfers, the number of suspicious transaction reports (STRs) filed with the competent authorities exceeded 500,000 in 2021, which was the largest ever.
-The amount of information on STRs provided for the law enforcement authorities (LEAs) and other institutions also continued to increase, and such information on STRs resulting in arrests registered a figure of over 1,000 cases for the eighth consecutive year and was effectively used for measures taken by the LEAs and other institutions.
+The Act on Prevention of Transfer of Criminal Proceeds has been amended multiple times and its functions enhanced, so that it can effectively address the everchanging international and domestic situation surrounding money laundering and terrorist financing (ML/TF).
+Thanks to the continuous efforts of financial institutions and other specified business operators to enhance their vigilance against unlawful fund transfers, the number of suspicious transaction reports (STRs) filed with the competent authorities that supervise specified business operators (hereinafter referred to as the "Competent Authorities") from specified business operators exceeded 580,000 in 2022, which was the largest number ever.
+The amount of information on STRs provided to the law enforcement authorities (LEAs) and other institutions also continued to increase and was effectively used for measures taken by the LEAs and other institutions.